The 2017 Chain of Custody standard has now been published.

 FAQs

 Please continue with your plans.
-The RJC CoC standard will remain voluntary and there will be an appropriate phase-in period to allow for those previously certified against the 2012 CoC to transition to the new version of the standard.
-The details pertaining to the phase-in period will be communicated to members once the new version of the CoC standard has been finalised.
+Certification against the revised COP will not be possible until it has been approved and finalised.
+This is anticipated to be at the end of 2018.
+Once the revised COP is final, there will be an appropriate phase-in period to allow members to transition to the new version of the standard.
+The details pertaining to the phase-in period will be communicated to members in due course.

-If you wish to request a hard copy of a 2017 CoC document please send your request to: consultation@responsiblejewellery.com.
-Please note that there will be reasonable administrative cost involved in having hard copies produced.
+If you wish to request a hard copy of a 2019 COP document please send your request to: consultation@responsiblejewellery.com.
+Please note that there will be a reasonable administrative cost involved in having hard copies produced.
 The hard copies documents will only be available in English.

 For further information please see the top of this page to review the 3 rounds of consultation conducted.

 As a full member of ISEAL alliance we follow their setting social and environmental standards code V.6.0.
 This requires the RJC to conduct a full review of the standard every 5 years, or sooner.
-There currently is not a set date for the next revision of the Chain of Custody standard, however this will be conducted no later than 2022.
+There currently is not a set date for the next revision of the Code of Practice standard.
+However this will be conducted no later than 2024.
 When a revision is required a notification will be made on the standards development section of the RJC website.